yachielab/QUEEN/README.md

 3. Set PYTHONPATH to the directory where you cloned the repository.

 ## Usage
-dna.py provides a “DNA class” to define double-stranded DNA objects with annotations.
-The usage of DNA class objects and five functions to operate DNA class objects are described in the following sections.
-The following usage examples can be executed on the Jupyter Notebooks in “demo/tutorial.”
+dnaquine.py provides a “DNA class” to define double-stranded DNA objects with annotations.
+The DNA class and the usage of its functions to operate DNA class objects are described below.
+All of the provided examples can be executed in the Jupyter Notebooks in “demo/tutorial.”

 ### DNA class
-A DNA class object defines double-stranded DNA with sequence annotations.
-It can be created by specifying a DNA sequence or by incorporating a sequence data file in GenBank or FASTA format.
+A DNA class defines double-stranded DNA objects with sequence annotations.
+It can be created by specifying a DNA sequence or incorporating a sequence data file in GenBank or FASTA file format.

 **Example code 1: Create a blunt-end DNA object by specifying its sequence**
 ```python